superiums/lumesh/README.md

 **Write like js, work like Bash, run like light**

-Lumesh is a modern shell and scripting language, completely rewritten from Dune, designed for high performance and user-friendly experience.
+Lumesh is a modern shell and scripting language, as a bash replacer, it was completely rewritten from Dune, designed for high performance and user-friendly experience.

 ## ⚑ Why Choose Lumesh?